(Last Updated On: April 22, 2023)

 ❔ What’s in this Dark Chocolate Fudge?

 There are only five ingredients in this dark chocolate fudge recipe, but the main ingredient is dark chocolate chips.
 Three full cups!
 The other four ingredients are unsalted butter, table salt, sweetened condensed milk, and vanilla extract.
 This is a very simple recipe to prepare in about 10 minutes.
-The hard part is letting it cool in the refrigerator for two hours. 🙂
+The hard part is letting it cool for about an hour or two. 🙂

 🍫 Key Ingredients